-This post will show you how I made a DIY outdoor coffee table with a concrete top, except you don’t have to pour any concrete!
+This post will show you how I made a DIY patio coffee table with a concrete top, except you don’t have to pour any concrete!
 I used concrete pavers and 2×2 as a much simpler approach.
-This project is featured in 30 Builds to Put Your KregJig to Work.

 I first made over our tiny backyard for the spring 2018 One Room Challenge and shared everything in this post.
 Then in July I shared an update.
 Part of that update was moving the table and benches up to the balcony and creating more of a lounge space in the backyard.